Why Does My Dog Sleep Under My Bed? Behavior Guide

 Otherwise, there is little reason to worry.
 Not all dogs have behavioral issues just because they like to sleep under the bed or couch.

 Additionally, many dogs are anxious and stressed and just need a great place to sleep.
-In these cases, we recommend one of our anti-anxiety dog beds.
-Take a look at our selection and let us know what you think.

 Lastly, if your dog's anxiety and fearful behavior continues, it might be time to see a behavioral dog trainer.